|

 remedy, being uniquely clearing, relaxing & decongesting

 to the head & lungs.
-This effect is clearly
+This effect is readily

-apparent when taking a bit of the tincture.
-It
+apparent when taking a bit of the tincture; the effects

 seems to act very effectively to break up stuffy lung

-and sinus congestion, though as it’s not especially
+and (to as lesser extent) sinus congestion, though as it’s not especially

 for the lung tissue; it relaxes and dilates the